Emergency Contact

 Who can I contact for more information?

-You can contact the Toowoomba to Warwick Pipeline project team via email at [email protected] or on 3432 7000 (Monday to Friday, 9am to 5pm).
+You can contact the Toowoomba to Warwick Pipeline project team via email at [email protected] or on 3432 7000 (during business hours).

 Newsletter subscription